Author Archive for: sarah-lanford

 About Sarah Lanford

 Sarah Lanford joined NASHP in August 2018.
-As a policy associate, she works with the Emerging Policy Issues team, and projects related to prescription drug costs.
+As a policy associate, she works with the Coverage, Cost, and Value team, and projects related to prescription drug costs.
 Before joining NASHP, Sarah worked at Stateside Associates, where she monitored and analyzed state health policy legislation.
 She has also worked for the Texas Democratic Party and the Texas State Senate, and served as a page in the United States Senate.
 She holds a BA in government from the University of Texas at Austin.

 Entries by Sarah Lanford